foreign-key/gloom-blue-weather-app/README.md

 # GloomBlue
 A simple weather app created using React.JS that displays the weather information based on the inputted city name.
-It consumes data from OpenWeatherMap and uses `https://datahub.io/core/country-list` to convert country code based on 2 digit codes (ISO 3166-1) into their full name.
-Map can also displayed (provided by [react-leaflet](https://react-leaflet.js.org/)) based on the geo coordinates.
+It consumes data from [OpenWeatherMap](https://openweathermap.org/) and uses `https://datahub.io/core/country-list` to convert country code based on 2 digit codes (ISO 3166-1) into their full name.
+Map can also be displayed (provided by [react-leaflet](https://react-leaflet.js.org/)) base on the geo coordinates of the city.

 ## Live Demo
 [GloomBlue](https://gloom-blue-weather-app.herokuapp.com/) on Heroku